gvwilson/sensibleadventures/princess-bear/princess-bear.md

 proud of you.
 I certainly am," he added quietly.

 "Are you sure it's wise to take so few, Your Highness?" a soft voice asked from behind Noxy, making her jump.
-Sergeant Ranneda gestured at the men marching away.
+Sergeant Raneda gestured at the men marching away.
 "It is by your sister as we're looking for."

 "My father would want me to deal with this like a soldier," the prince replied evenly.
 "Not like a frightened child.
 Anything could happen if I leave too few here to guard the town."
 He studied the magician for a moment.
 "Are you...?"

-Sergeant Ranneda nodded in answer to his unfinished question.
+Sergeant Raneda nodded in answer to his unfinished question.
 "I'm by well enough, Your Highness.
 But please, take along with both of my apprentices.
 I can handle whatever might happen along by here while you're gone."